steingabelgaard/server-tools/base_search_improved/README.rst

 Known issues / Roadmap
 ======================

-Additional serach tokens are welcome.

-Some ideas:
-* ".." for intervals
-* Date tokens such as "t" for today
+* The list of additional fields to search could benefit from caching, for efficiency.
+* This feature could be implemented for regular ``search`` on the ``name`` field.

 Bug Tracker